naddeoa/booty/README.md

 ## Targets

 Targets are the main piece of a booty file.
 They invoke a recipe to accomplish their goal.
-This is a target named `essentials` that invokes the `apt`recipe, passing it the paramter `wget git vim autokey-gtk silversearcher-ag gawk xclip`.
+This is a target named `essentials` that invokes the `apt`recipe, passing it the parameter `wget git vim autokey-gtk silversearcher-ag gawk xclip`.

 ```make
 essentials: apt(wget git vim autokey-gtk silversearcher-ag gawk xclip)